DiffCrysGen: A Generative Diffusion Model for Accelerated Design of Inorganic Crystalline Materials: Results

-{\bf (c) $\text{Fe}_2\text{Ni}\text{Si}$} is a FM metal in a tetragonal structure with space group P4/mmm (No. 123; Fig. S1(a)).
+(c) $\text{Fe}_2\text{Ni}\text{Si}$ is a FM metal in a tetragonal structure with space group P4/mmm (No. 123; Fig. S1(a)).
 It is thermodynamically stable, lying 55 meV/atom above the convex hull, and also dynamically stable (Fig. S1(b)).
 The electronic DOS (Fig. S1(c)) confirms its metallic nature.
-Each Fe atom carries a moment of 2.05~$\mu\mathrm{B}$, giving a saturation magnetization of $M_s = 1.126$~T. Importantly, $\text{Fe}_2\text{Ni}\text{Si}$ exhibits large uniaxial anisotropy, with $K_1 = 1.09$~MJ/m$^3$ and the crystallographic $c$-axis as the easy axis, making it another strong candidate for RE-free permanent magnets.
+Each Fe atom carries a moment of 2.05~$\mu_{\mathrm B}$, giving a saturation magnetization of $M_s = 1.126$~T. Importantly, $\text{Fe}_2\text{Ni}\text{Si}$ exhibits large uniaxial anisotropy, with $K_1 = 1.09$~MJ/m$^3$ with the crystallographic $c$-axis as the easy axis, and is estimated to have a Curie temperature well above its temperature range of thermodynamic stability, the latter extending up to $\sim 450$~K. These make $\text{Fe}_2\text{Ni}\text{Si}$ another strong candidate for RE-free permanent magnets.

-Intriguingly, this appears in the training set, that is, in the Alexandria database.
+Intriguingly, this material appears in the training set, that is, in the Alexandria database.
 But its magnetic anisotropy had not been explored.
 Nominally, a training set material being generated by the model would not be considered for further processing.
 However, the structure of $\text{Fe}_2\text{Ni}\text{Si}$ generated by DiffCrysGen was found to have space group Pmmm (No. 47), while the one in the training set belongs to P4/mmm (No. 123).
 That is why it was included for further processing.
-But after DFT relexation, it converged to the same structure as the training set sample.
-Its successful rediscovery by our generative-screening pipeline highlights the capability of our approach to identify not only novel but also previously overlooked promising candidates.
+But after DFT relaxation, it converged to the same structure as the training set sample.
+Its successful identification by our generative-screening pipeline highlights the capability of our approach to identify not only novel but also previously overlooked promising candidates.